MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagementEntitlementManagement.md

 # Update-MgRoleManagementEntitlementManagement

 ## SYNOPSIS
-Container for all entitlement management resources in Azure AD identity governance.
+Container for roles and assignments for entitlement management resources.

 ## SYNTAX